-Undergraduate and graduate students who drop a course, or withdraw from the system, receive a grade of "W" if that action occurs between the day after census day for that course and the day that corresponds with the completion of 70% of the class days for that course.
-Likewise, a student who withdraws from the system during that time period also shall receive grades of "W" for all the courses in which he/she is registered.
+Undergraduate and graduate students who drop a course, or withdraw from the system, receive withdraw grades if that action occurs between the day after census day for that course and the day that corresponds with the completion of 70% of the class days for that course.
 Students at BHSU may not drop a course or withdraw after the time specified above without permission of the Vice President for Academic Affairs

 Many students are undecided about their majors when they enter college, and many who declared a major change their minds more than once before they graduate.
 Students at Black Hills State University are required to have one major, and in some cases a minor.
 It is a good idea to declare a major no later than your sophomore year to avoid adding extra time and expense to your college education.
 To help in decision-making, students can explore the Bureau of Labor Statistics web site for employment outlook.

 To declare or change your major or minor, please go to the Registrar's Office, located in Woodburn 103.
 View a complete listing of majors and minors and the course requirements.

 Black Hills State University